ibm-cloud-docs/schematics/workspace-setup.md

 An {{site.data.keyword.cloud_notm}} Schematics workspace is a collection of all the files that Schematics needs to successfully provision your {{site.data.keyword.cloud_notm}} resources by using Terraform.
 Find the Schematics template to use as the base configuration for your workspace, and structure your workspaces to map the environments in your organization.
 {: shortdesc}

-## Deciding on your Schematics template
-{: #find-template}

-- Workspace is a collection of everything TF needs to run: TF config file, variable values, state data to keep track of operations between runs

-### Using an IBM pre-defined template

-### Importing your own templates

 ## Designing your workspace structure
 {: #structure-workspace}